Vibeesarma/Live-News-App-Next-JS-13/README.md

 - Here we use to get data from the database using Graphql query so we package `npm i graphql-request` also you want package `npm i graphql`

+- when you change this page to statistic you want to generate a page when that function default next.js gives you

 ## Mediastack

 - mediastack gives you a free news api.